Our guide to demonstrating equivalence between delivery methods.

 Looking at statistics across all delivery methods on a regular basis is best practice, and should be ongoing operationally.
 But when undergoing any change in content or delivery method, data analysis should be proactively undertaken.

 Whether you have an in-house psychometrician or utilize the services of a specialist firm such as Surpass Community partners Dainis & Company, they can help you interpret the data and present it in a clear and concise format to stakeholders.

-A psychometrician will be able to advise on any potential areas for concern that need to be watched, and can help define a plan and timeline for ensuring the operational validity of your assessment programme through regular data audits and reporting.
+A psychometrician will be able to advise on any potential areas for concern that need to be watched, and can help define a plan and timeline for ensuring the operational validity of your assessment program through regular data audits and reporting.

-Whilst a rapid switch to remote delivery has been unexpected, undergoing this forced changed has removed the barrier caused by fear and uncertainty around remote invigilation.
-In many cases we expect it to be a permanent feature for assessment programs, allowing candidates a choice between centre-based and remote delivery.
+Whilst a rapid switch to remote delivery has been unexpected, undergoing this forced changed has removed the barrier caused by fear and uncertainty around remote proctoring.
+In many cases we expect it to be a permanent feature for assessment programs, allowing candidates a choice between center-based and remote delivery.
 Whether permanent or temporary, this is a good time to start thinking about equivalence reporting if it’s not already part of your operational processes.

 If you’d like to find out more about the Surpass Online Proctoring Service, or would like the support of a psychometrician to help carry out equivalence reporting, contact the team today.